 The brand was co-founded by white British duo Mike Branney and Claire Henderson, who initially set up a charity, Gifts 4 Kids Cambodia, after witnessing poverty across southeast Asia.
 To fund it, they sold clothes on eBay and saw great success, which leads them to today… The business is now worth around £7 million, operating as fast fashion brand, with no mention of charity on their site.
-Hmm.

-Transparency Rating: N/A
+Fashion Revolution Transparency Rating: N/A

 Good On You Sustainability Rating: 2/5

-This snippet is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.
+This post is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.

 Data for this review is taken from the brand’s website, corporate website, Wikipedia, and sites linked throughout.
 The Transparency Rating is from Fashion Transparency Index 2021.
 All information is assumed correct at date of publication.